-A sales incentive program – like every business initiative – is an orchestra of strategy, creativity, and process, all harmonizing together to align a system with an overall set of goals.
+A channel partner Incentive program – like every business initiative – is an orchestra of strategy, creativity, and process, all harmonizing together to align a system with an overall set of goals.

-Usually, in channel sales programs, these goals are fairly clear cut.
+Usually, in A channel partner Incentive programs, these goals are fairly clear cut.
 Chiefly: make more indirect sales.

 To get there, it’s key to consider the leading variables and success indicators that influence a smooth path to results.

 Whether you’re selling appliances through dealers, automotive parts through service centers, tech through VARs, building materials through contractors – OEMs have fairly common goals they seek to accomplish in the relationship with external partners.